itsmeamitesh01/SuperMart-Sales-Dashboard/README.md

 ## 🚀 How to Use

 1. Download or clone this repository.
-2. Open the `.pbix` file in **Power BI Desktop**.
+2. Open the `.pbit` file in **Power BI Desktop**.
+3. When prompted, connect your dataset or enter parameters.
-3. Use slicers and dropdown filters to explore sales trends by state, category, and customer.
+4. Use slicers and dropdown filters to explore sales trends by state, category, and customer.
-4. Hover over visuals for detailed tooltips and drill-downs.
+5. Hover over visuals for detailed tooltips and drill-downs.

 ---